Creating Redirects

 Search works similarly to filters, allowing you to enter the text you're looking for.
 Additionally, you can adjust the search dropdown to specify which field you want to search within.

-Keep in mind that if a filter is applied, using bulk actions will only affect the items displayed by that filter.
+Keep in mind that if a filter or search is applied, using bulk actions will only affect the items displayed by that filter.
 This feature allows you to perform actions on a specific subset of your data.